raganwald/raganwald.github.com/_posts/2026-02-15-nuralagus-rex.md

 ### graphs

-We begin by defining a "graph" as a finite collection of nodes that are directly or ondirectly connected by each node's links, regardless of link direction.
+We begin by defining a "graph" as a finite collection of nodes that are directly or indirectly connected by each node's links, regardless of link direction.
 So this is a graph:

 <div class="mermaid">
   graph LR